-It is important to acknowledge that the indicator "intimate partner/family-related homicide" is not exhaustive, as it does not capture all killings of women that may be considered under the label "femicide", excluding those homicides perpetrated outside the family sphere, such as some killings of female sex workers or gender-related killings of women and girls in conflict situations.
+It is important to recognize that the indicator "intimate partner/family-related homicide" is not exhaustive, as it does not capture all killings of women that may be considered under the label "femicide", excluding those homicides perpetrated outside the family sphere, such as some killings of female sex workers or gender-related killings of women and girls in conflict situations.
 The availability of data on homicides perpetrated outside the family sphere is limited and, given the nature and circumstances in which such crimes are perpetrated, it is extremely difficult to identify the perpetrator, establish the motivation behind the crime and record it.
 Where data on gender-related killing of women and girls outside the family sphere are available, they show that the number of such killings outside conflict zones is very small in comparison to the total number of killings resulting from intimate partner/family-related homicide.

-In Argentina and Peru, for example, where data on femicide/feminicide perpetrated both within and outside the intimate partner or family sphere are collected by the Government, data indicate that the majority of cases are committed by intimate partners or family members, with only a small percentage being committed by persons unknown to the victim.
+In Argentina and Peru, for example, where data on femicide/feminicide perpetrated both within and outside the intimate partner or family sphere are collected by the Government, the data indicate that the majority of cases are committed by intimate partners or other family members, with only a small percentage being committed by persons unknown to the victim.

-While comparable global and regional estimates on gender-related killings of women and girls can, to date, only be based on intimate partner/family-related homicide, the description of different forms of gender-related killing of women and girls below provides an overview of other forms of gender-related killing of women and girls that occur outside the family sphere.
+While comparable global and regional estimates of gender-related killings of women and girls can, to date, only be based on intimate partner/family-related homicide, the description of different forms of gender-related killing of women and girls below provides an overview of other forms of gender-related killing of women and girls that occur outside the family sphere.
 The killing of female sex workers is presented as an example of gender-related killing outside the family sphere, although it represents a small proportion of all gender-related killings of women and girls, as indicated by data collected in Italy and Colombia.

-BOX 6: United Nations undertakings aimed at preventing and combating gender-related killing of women and girls
+BOX 6: United Nations initiatives to prevent and combat gender-related killing of women and girls

-The United Nations General Assembly adopted two resolutions on gender-related killing of women and girls in 2013 A/RES/68/191 and 2015 A/RES/70/176.
+The United Nations General Assembly adopted two resolutions on gender-related killing of women and girls in 2013a and 2015.b

-In 2014, UNODC convened an intergovernmental expert group meeting on gender-related killing of women and girls, which discussed United Nations reports and information provided by Member States and civil society organizations, making a number of recommendations, including on data collection and analysis.
-The recommendations envisage practical measures to be undertaken by Member States in order to improve prevention, investigation, prosecution and punishment of gender-related killing.
-They are contained in the report of the Secretary-General on "Action against gender-related killing of women and girls" (A/70/93).
+In 2014, UNODC convened an intergovernmental expert group meeting on gender-related killing of women and girls, which discussed United Nations reports and information provided by Member States and civil society organizations, and made a number of recommendations, notably on data collection and analysis.c The recommendations envisage practical measures to be undertaken by Member States in order to improve the prevention, investigation, prosecution and punishment of gender-related killing.
+They are contained in the report of the Secretary-General on "Action against gender-related killing of women and girls", issued in 2015.d

-The former United Nations Special Rapporteur on violence against women started to develop a knowledge base around the topic of "femicide" and identified an extensive set of direct and indirect categories.
-The current United Nations Special Rapporteur on violence against women identified prevention of "femicide" as an immediate priority of her mandate and emphasized the importance of collecting comparable data on "femicide" disaggregated by the relationship between victims and perpetrators, age and ethnicity of victims, together with information on the prosecution and punishment of perpetrators.
-To this end, the Special Rapporteur called upon Member States to establish "femicide/gender-related killing of women watches", which are mechanisms to be created at the national level, with the purpose of undertaking systematic and detailed recording of "femicide", in order to further develop preventive measures and guide policymaking in this area.
-33
+The former United Nations Special Rapporteur on violence against women, its causes and consequences started to develop a knowledge base around the topic of "femicide" and identified an extensive set of direct and indirect categories.
+The current Special Rapporteur has identified prevention of "femicide" as an immediate priority of her mandate and emphasized the importance of collecting comparable data on "femicide" disaggregated by the relationship between victims and perpetrators, age and ethnicity of victims, together with information on the prosecution and punishment of perpetrators.
+To this end, the Special Rapporteur has called upon Member States to establish "femicide/gender-related killing of women watches", which are mechanisms to be created at the national level, for the purpose of undertaking systematic and detailed recording of "femicide", in order to further develop preventive measures and guide policymaking in this area.